Multi Script

 etc. commands.
 Since $EVENT_ID

 And most important of all, remember that the multi script is nothing more than a MIDI processor, whereas the instrument script is an event processor.
-A note event in the instrument script is bound to a voice, whereas MIDI events from the multi script are "translated' into note events on the instrument level.
+A note event in the instrument script is bound to a voice, whereas MIDI events from the multi script are translated into note events on the instrument level.
 This simply means that play_note()

-, change_tune()
+, note_off()

 etc. don't work in the multi script.

-You should be familiar with the basic structure of MIDI messages when working with the multi script.
+It is beneficial to be familiar with the basic structure of MIDI messages when working with the multi script.

 ignore_midi